 - Try to keep active by walking regularly.
 Sitting and standing still without elevating your legs can make venous leg ulcers and swelling worse.

-- Whenever you are sitting or lying down, try to keep your affected leg elevated – with your toes level with your eyes.
+- Whenever you're sitting or lying down, keep your affected leg elevated – with your toes level with your eyes.

 - Regularly exercise your legs by moving your feet up and down, and rotating them at the ankles.
 This can help encourage better circulation.

-- Stop smoking, eat a healthy diet and moderate your alcohol consumption.
+- Stop smoking and moderate your alcohol consumption.
 This can help the ulcer heal faster.

 - Be careful not to injure your affected leg, and wear comfortable, well-fitting footwear.

-You may also find it helpful to attend a local healthy leg club, such as those provided by the Lindsay Leg Club Foundation, for support and advice about living with a leg ulcer.
+You may also find it helpful to attend a local healthy leg club, such as those provided by the Lindsay Leg Club Foundation, for support and advice.

 Treating an infected ulcer

-An ulcer will sometimes produce a large amount of pus and become more painful.
-There may also be some redness around the ulcer.
-These symptoms may be a sign of infection.
+An ulcer sometimes produces a large amount of discharge and becomes more painful.
+There may also be redness around the ulcer.
+These symptoms and feeling unwell are signs of infection.

-If your ulcer becomes infected, it should be cleaned and dressed as usual, although you may need to stop wearing your compression bandage until the infection has cleared.
+If your ulcer becomes infected, it should be cleaned and dressed as usual.

-You should also keep your leg elevated whenever possible, and you will be prescribed a seven-day course of antibiotics.
+You should also elevate your leg most of the time and you'll be prescribed a seven-day course of antibiotics.

-The aim of antibiotic treatment is to heal the infection.
-However, they have no beneficial effect on ulcer healing and should only be used in short courses, in order to treat ulcers that have become infected.
+The aim of antibiotic treatment is to clear the infection.
+However, antibiotics don't heal ulcers and should only be used in short courses to treat infected ulcers.

 You should visit your nurse once a week to have your dressings and compression bandages changed.
-They will also monitor the ulcer to see how well it is healing.
-Once your ulcer is healing well, you will probably need to see your nurse less often.
+They'll also monitor the ulcer to see how well it's healing.
+Once your ulcer is healing well, your nurse will see you less often.

 After the ulcer has healed

-Once you have had a venous leg ulcer, there is a significant chance another ulcer could develop within the next few months or years.
+Once you've had a venous leg ulcer, another ulcer could develop within months or years.

-The most effective method of preventing this is to wear compression stockings at all times when you are out of bed.
+The most effective method of preventing this is to wear compression stockings at all times when you're out of bed.
 Your nurse will help you find a stocking that fits correctly and that you can manage yourself.